FEATURED ARTICLE

 Making lifetime gifts is almost always than not making lifetime gifts, assuming you are going to be above the estate tax exemption amount.
 There are a few reasons for that, but the most significant, and easiest to grasp, is that gifted assets are able to appreciate outside of the donor’s taxable estate.
 So, for example, if you have an asset that is currently worth $1 million but will be worth $10 million in a decade, you can either give it away now and use $1 million of gift tax exemption, give it away in a decade when doing so will use $10 million of exemption, or hold onto it until you die, at which point it could be worth tens of millions of dollars.
 From a gift and estate tax planning perspective, you want to use as little exemption as possible, and that means giving the asset away now.

-Ahead of 2026, there’s another major reason to make lifetime gifts sooner: to “lock in” the current exemption level before it drops.
-As discussed above, the gift and estate tax exemption amount is currently $13.99 million, but it’s scheduled to be cut in half on January 1, 2026.
-Unless Congress acts, the estate of someone who dies in January 2026 or later will only receive about $7 million of exemption.
+There’s another major reason to make lifetime gifts sooner: to “lock in” the current exemption level before it may drop.
 By making gifts now, individuals can lock in the current, elevated exemption amount before it is cut in half.
 Locking in that additional exemption could save a donor’s heirs tens of millions of dollars.
 There’s little risk in doing so, because the IRS has said that gifts made before the end of 2025 will be protected from future “clawbacks.”

 Now you may be wondering what are the best ways to gift assets during your life (or before 2026).
 Below, we go into some of the strategies wealthy families use to pass assets on to future generations while minimizing transfer taxes!